daniilsunyaev/yarrd/README.md

 - implement custom serializer for rows
 - introduce page alignment
 - store hashtable for primary keys at the beginning of file or store those in root database file
+- maybe use peek and rewrite parser in more of decoupeled manner?
 - implement limit
 - implement joins
 - WAL